What the American Health Care Act Could Mean For IdahoAdded by Thomas Mortell in Articles & Publications, Health Law, News on May 30, 2017

 Mr. Mortell is a partner at Hawley Troxell and chairs the firm’s health law practice group.
 He is also a member of the firm’s governing board.
 He can be reached at firstname.lastname@example.org.

 This Healthcare Newsletter is provided by Hawley Troxell Ennis & Hawley LLP for educational and information purposes only.
-It is intended to notify our clients and friends of certain events or issues in corporate law.
+It is intended to notify our clients and friends of certain events or issues in healthcare law.
 It is not intended to be, nor should it be, used as a substitute for legal advice regarding specific factual circumstances. © Hawley Troxell Ennis & Hawley LLP all rights reserved.
 For more information, please visit our website, hawleytroxell.com.

 More Health Law Blog Posts